 Our Division of Pediatric Colorectal & Pelvic Reconstruction at Children’s National Hospital has developed the Pediatric Colorectal Surgery Fellowship, which is 1-2 years in duration.
-During the second year, the fellow will pursue additional research.

 Clinical and Research Components

 Curriculum, Faculty and Staff, and Other Training Opportunities